raximovhayot/quizify-ui/.junie/guidelines.md

 - **Schemas**: camelCase with `Schema` suffix (`userSchema.ts`)
 - **Utils**: camelCase with descriptive names (`formatDate.ts`)
 - **Types/Interfaces**: PascalCase, prefixed with `T` for types, `I` for interfaces (`TUser`, `IUserProps`)
+- Do not change shadcn ui components name

 ---